 If the petition creates a law, the BCSGA Advisor and Parliamentarian shall prepare an Official Summary of the petition.

-The BCSGA Advisor and Parliamentarian shall confer with the BC Vice President of Student Services, or designee, for approval of language on questions of student fees.
+The BCSGA Advisor and Parliamentarian shall confer with the BC Vice President of Student Affairs, or designee, for approval of language on questions of student fees.

 The BCSGA Advisor and Parliamentarian shall create the petition and return to the Primary Proponent three (3) copies of the petition.